 Students enrolled in the full-time program will ordinarily complete degree requirements in two years.
 A part-time program (typically three years) is also available.

 Students are required to maintain a B average in both academic and clinical tracks.
 The program takes seriously its role in the training of therapists.
 The personality as well as the intellectual capability of each student is carefully evaluated.
-In light of this, a student may be disqualified from the program for factors other than grades
+In light of this, a student may be disqualified from the program for factors other than grades.

-Visit the Graduate Division's website for more information.
+Visit the for more information.